isabella-helliwell/Module-4-Challenge/README.md

   ##.
 4 Results and comaprisons
+        Effect on district summary:
-      After replacing the 9th grader student's grades with a "NaN', it can bee seen (comparing output 1 to 18)that the effect on the overall percentage pass and grades are insignificant
+        After replacing the 9th grader student's grades with a "NaN', it can bee seen (comparing output 4 and 18)that the effect on the overall percentage pass and grades are insignificant

   output.
-18
+18 : original district_summary_df
   ![image](https://user-images.githubusercontent.com/85843030/126686498-3392b253-df9d-4109-8fe6-41e2aec030ae.png)

+        Effetc on school summary